seiha-ly/seiha-ly/README.md

 [![Gmail](https://img.shields.io/badge/Phone-+855_15302221-black?color=14171A&labelColor=blue&logoColor=ffffff)](tel:85515302221)
 [![Gmail](https://img.shields.io/badge/Address-Sangkat_Pshar_Derm_Kor_,_Phnom_Penh-black?color=14171A&labelColor=ffcc80&logoColor=ffffff)](https://goo.gl/maps/dQP7hmfbc8xXgzSQA)

 Hi There👋, My name is <b>Seiha </b>.
-I'm 25 years old and I've 4+ years experiences with web development and achieve more than 15+ various web application <b>
+I'm 26 years old and I've 5+ years experiences with web development and achieve more than 15+ various web application <b>
-  Node + Express JS, NestJS and ReactJS as <b>Full Stack Web Development</b>(1year) / Laravel Framework / Postgresql, MySql, Mongo DB </b>(3+years).
+  Node + Express JS, NestJS and ReactJS as <b>Full Stack Web Development</b>(3year) / Laravel Framework / Postgresql, MySql, Mongo DB </b>(4+years).

 Anyway I like to research with new technology for up to date and challenge, inspire about coding.
-I like to build the sample base for using such as NodeJS, ReactJS laravel framework and NestJS that improving.
+I would like to build the sample base for using such as NodeJS, ReactJS laravel framework and NestJS that improving.
 To make the project boilerplate is clean structure that make it easy to use.

 ### Education